sarabellei/cling/docs/chapters/applications.rst

 3. **Clad:**

-Should we write about Clad?
-Should we consider it still as a plugin for Cling, or for Clang?
+`Clad <https://compiler-research.org/clad/>`_ enables automatic differentiation (AD) for C++.
+It was first developed as a plugin for Cling, and is now a plugin for Clang compiler.
+Clad is based on source code transformation.
+Given C++ source code of a mathematical function, it can automatically generate C++ code for computing derivatives of the function.
+It supports both forward-mode and reverse-mode AD.

 4. **Cling for live coding music and musical instruments:**